polygon-io/client-go/README.md

 The official Go client library for the [Massive](https://massive.com/) REST and WebSocket API.
 This client makes use of Go generics and thus requires Go 1.18.
 See the [docs](https://massive.com/docs/stocks/getting-started) for more details on our API.

+**Note:** Polygon.io has rebranded as [Massive.com](https://massive.com) on Oct 30, 2025.
+Existing API keys, accounts, and integrations continue to work exactly as before.
+The only change in this SDK is that it now defaults to the new API base at `api.massive.com`, while `api.polygon.io` remains supported for an extended period.

+For details, see our [rebrand announcement blog post](https://massive.com/blog/polygon-is-now-massive/) or open an issue / contact [support@massive.com](mailto:support@massive.com) if you have questions.

 ## Getting Started